I'm a mom, founder of Daringtorest.com, and author of the book, “Daring to Rest: Reclaim Your Power with Yoga Nidra Rest Meditation."

 Within a year, despite raising two active boys under the age of five, I went off anti-anxiety medication, felt more energy than I had in years, and also wrote a critically-acclaimed play called BIRTH after a long period of writer's block.

 I felt a deep calling to tell other women about this Super Nap that was changing my life.
-Why didn't every woman on the planet not know about yoga nidra?
+I couldn't believe so many people didn't not know about yoga nidra.
 Every woman around me was exhausted and needed a nap.
 And here was yoga nidra - the ultimate super nap - and no one knew about it.
 It even had an odd name that included "yoga" so everyone thought it must be the bendy-stretchy kind of yoga.

 I knew the mission to spread yoga nidra to the masses was, well, massive, but thankfully I'm an naive idealist - I always believe the impossible can happen, and don't think too far ahead to scare myself out of doing something big.
 I had been a community organizer for a decade with women's groups and that organizer spirit lead me to take a leap of faith.

-If you feel a yes (and even better, a Hell and Holy Yes!)
-Here are a few ways you can join the Daring to Rest movement:
+If you are interested in feeling more well-rested and in a well-rested world, here are a few ways you can join the Daring to Rest movement:

 Want to know more?
 Check out this audio.